dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/PlaybackDemo.md

 }
 ~~~

-The above code updates the **selectedFileCount** property value with **cameraPlaybackState**'s "numberOfSelectedFiles" value.
+The above code updates the **selectedFileCount** property value with **cameraPlaybackState**'s "selectedFileCount" value.
 It then checks the **playbackMode** value of cameraPlaybackState to show alertViews in the "DJICameraPlaybackModeMultipleFilesEdit" and "DJICameraPlaybackModeSingleFilePreview" mode.
 Here we use macro definition for the UIAlertView's tag property:

 ~~~objc
 #define kDeleteAllSelFileAlertTag 100